How to Master the Art of Writing Persuasive Copy with These Powerful Tips

 3. Engage all of their senses

 This is where storytelling comes into play.
-Start using sense words such as, feel, see, hear, etc. Humans think in and learn more from utilizing all of their senses.
+Start using sense words like feel, see, hear, etc. Humans think in and learn more from utilizing all of their senses.
 The best classes or lessons are taught using various types of learning or engaging more than one sense at a time.
 This is also true of our copy.

 Saying things such as "What would it feel like..."
 "Experience this..." or "Does this ring a bell?" can begin to help your potential customers feel a deeper connection to what you're selling and to you (ultimately, they're buying you and not just your product.
 There are probably tons of other people with the same services or offers are you and the thing that makes you stand out... is you).

 Stories can be super helpful.
-You can introduce a story by saying "Let me paint a picture for you...," "Visualize with me..." or "How would this feel?"
-Remember, stories are the number one way to connect with your people no matter what you're selling, whether it's a coaching program, graphic design work or candles.
+You can introduce a story by saying, "Let me paint a picture for you...," "Visualize with me..." or "How would this feel?"
+Remember, stories are the number one way to connect with your people, no matter what you're selling, whether it's a coaching program, graphic design work or candles.

 4. Imagine